stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 Topological Relationships
 *************************

-`VtrLevel <#vtrlevel>`__ requires the definition of and associations between a fixed set of indexable components for all three component types, i.e. an explicit edge list in addition to the expected set of vertices and faces.
+*VtrLevel* requires the definition of and associations between a fixed set of indexable components for all three component types, i.e. an explicit edge list in addition to the expected set of vertices and faces.
 There are no explicit component objects in the representation, only an integer index (*VtrIndex*) identifying each component within the set and data associated with that component in the various vectors.

 The topology is stored as six sets of incident relations between the components: two each for the two other component types incident each component type, i.e.: